syncfusion-content/blazor-docs/blazor/chart/how-to/add-remove.md

 <!-- markdownlint-disable MD036 -->

-# Add or remove a series from the chart dynamically
+# Add or Remove Series in Blazor Charts Component

 You can add or remove the chart series dynamically.